-- If button or knob does not pop up when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries. turn the gas control knob to "OFF" and call your technician or gas supplier. - 10.
-Replace outer door. - 11.
-Turn gas control knob counterclockwise / \ to "ON" position. - 12.
-Set thermostat to desired setting.
+- If button or knob does not pop up when released, stop and immediately call your service technician or gas supplier, - .
+If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your technician or gas supplier, - 10, Replace inner door or slide it closed.
+11. Turn gas control knob counterclockwise 🗸 - to "ON" position.
+12. Set thermostat to desired setting. - 13.
+If applicable, turn on all electric power to the appliance,